-Leading experts discuss how multilateral banks can ensure their responses not only address the current crisis, but lay the groundwork for a more stable, inclusive, and sustainable future.
+Multilateral banks can ensure their responses not only address the current COVID-19 crisis, but lay the groundwork for a more stable, inclusive and sustainable future.

 About The Webinar

 The COVID-19 pandemic has pushed the world into a recession that will likely be worse this year than the 2008 global financial crisis.
-The International Monetary Fund, the World Bank, and other multilateral development banks (MDBs) are preparing a large financial response to help countries mitigate the economic impact of the crisis, even while they confront and contain the virus.
-As the governors of the IMF and World Bank meet virtually this weekend during their Spring Meetings, burning questions are emerging:
+The International Monetary Fund, the World Bank and other multilateral development banks (MDBs) are preparing a large financial response to help countries mitigate the economic impact of the crisis, even while they confront and contain the virus.

 - Amal-Lee Amin, Climate Director, CDC Group